 Four Great Productivity Tools for Website Development

-Of course there are more tools than these 21.
+Of course there are more tools than these 21 (as you can see from our update)!
 And you may disagree with some of our suggestions.
 As part of a distributed team, you’ll quickly find the tools that improve your day.

-One of the highlights of remote work is that you switch from simply being at work, to maximising your productivity.
+One of the highlights of remote work is that you switch from simply being at work, to maximizing your productivity.
 There are so many benefits however you achieve it.